-4.5 The Academy takes seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day today life of the academy.
+The academy takes seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day today life of the academy.

-4.6 The Academy actively promotes equality and diversity though the curriculum and by creating an environment which champions respect for all.
+The academy actively promotes equality and diversity though the curriculum and by creating an environment which champions respect for all.

-4.7 Academy admissions arrangements are fair and transparent.
+The academy admissions arrangements are fair and transparent.
 We do not discriminate against pupils by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity.